sbdh11/cdn/README.md

 # Picture Vault

-A minimal image upload and delivery server built with Express and SQLite.
+Picture Vault is a minimal, lightweight image upload and delivery server built with Express and SQLite.
+Perfect for quickly hosting images with anonymous uploads and easy management.
+If you own a domain, Picture Vault can double as your personal image CDN.

 ## Features

 1. Anonymous uploads (no accounts).
 2. Per-file deletion via one-time deletion password.
-3. Batch upload and batch delete support.
+3. Batch upload support.
 4. Image listing, metadata lookup, and HEAD checks.
 5. Simple file-based storage with SQLite index.